JiaheDou/JiaheDou.github.io/_pages/about.md

 </h2>
 ---

-* B.S. in WuHan, [Huazhong University of Science and Technology](http://english.hust.edu.cn/), the elite program in the Department of Computer Science, with GPA 3.95, 2020.9-2024.6
+* B.S. in WuHan, [Huazhong University of Science and Technology](http://english.hust.edu.cn/), the elite program in the Department of Electronic Information and Communications, with GPA 4.62, 2021.9-2025.6
-* PhD in Ann Arbor, University of Michigan, Department of Computer Science & Engineering, Advisors: [Ang Chen](https://web.eecs.umich.edu/~chenang/) & [Mosharaf Chowdhury](https://www.mosharaf.com/), 2024.8-

 <!-- * Looking for chances of Summer research experience in US or Singpore -->
 <!-- * B.S. in GitHub, GitHub University, 2012 -->